 Doing legal business in England and Wales

-According to analysis by KPMG, in 2018 legal services contributed £60bn to the economy and supported around 552,000 full-time employees in the UK.
+According to analysis by KPMG, in 2018 legal services contributed £60bn to the economy (gross value added) and supported around 552,000 full-time employees in the UK.

-In 2017, legal services provided a positive net contribution of £4.29bn to UK balance of trade, the greatest contribution among professional services sectors in the UK.
+In 2021, legal services provided a positive net contribution of £5.3bn to UK balance of trade.

 Over half of the revenue of the largest 100 firms in the UK is generated by international law firms based in London.